Project: The Shepherd's Hut Company, Devon

 A 50–75mm gap was required from the centre of the hut, however no deduction was made for fitting, as is often the case for specifications based on the Free Floor Area.
 Exact calculations and accurate plans of where the mats would finally be laid were used to specify the system.
 During the build a representative from Heat Mat was onsite to supervise and assist with the company’s very first underfloor heating install.

 The final huts were finished to a very high standard and successfully assembled on the customer’s land in two parts.
 The wood burner provides heat in the lounge and together with Heat Mat’s underlaminate system, creates a cosy, comfortable space for the owner.
 This extra benefit is now offered as an add-on for all the huts David builds including the Wayfarer.
-The Shepherd’s Hut Company continue to work with Heat Mat when underfloor heating is required, putting the installation advice provided into practice, throughout the year.
-The systems are supplied by CEF in Launceston and Heat Mat’s technical team continue to assist with specification when required.
+The Shepherds Hut Company continues to work with Heat Mat when underfloor heating is required, putting the installation advice provided into practice, throughout the year.
+The systems are supplied by CEF in Launceston and Heat Mat's technical team continues to assist with specifications when required.

 For more information about The Shepherd's Hut Company contact: David Cherrington.